 There is no GHG allowance regime administered by the federal government.
 California (and its CITSS platform) and RGGI each maintain rules and systems for the issuance, auction, trading, banking, transfer and retirement of emissions allowances.
-Any qualified party can participate in RGGI allowance auctions; auction rules limit the number of allowances that associated entities may purchase in a single auction to 25 per cent of the total allowances offered for auction.
-California conducts quarterly auctions of GHG emission allowances.
+Any qualified party can participate in RGGI allowance auctions; auction rules limit the number of allowances that associated entities may purchase in a single auction to 25 per cent of the total allowances.
 Both entities that are covered by California's cap-and-trade programme, and others opting into the programme, can participate in the auctions.
 Washington will follow a model similar to California's.